cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ```
 turns this template into a link that will get us to the `isolated` format of the `movie` card thanks to the Cardstack's build-in `{{cardstack-url}}` helper.

-Last but not least, in order to have a better looking application we are recommending to change the code inside `cards/movie/addon/styles/movie-embedded.css` with
+Last but not least, in order to have a better looking application, add some styles in `cards/movie/addon/styles/movie-embedded.css`:

 ```css
 .movie-embedded {